rauschma/markcheck/README.md

 # Markcheck

-* Markcheck runs the code within Markdown code blocks – to help ensure they don’t contain errors.
+* Markcheck runs the code within Markdown code blocks – to help prevent errors.
 * Name of npm package: [`markcheck`](https://www.npmjs.com/package/markcheck)

 ## Why Markcheck?

 Highlights:

-* It uses normal Markdown syntax – not a custom version of it: Everything custom happens inside Markdown comments.
+* **Uses normal Markdown syntax** – not a custom version of it: Everything custom happens inside Markdown comments.

-* No external files: The Markdown file contains all the information that is needed to run it (except for imported packages).
+* **No external files:** The Markdown file contains all the information that is needed to run it: Configuration files, demo text files, etc. can all be embedded in Markdown.
-* Works for any programming language.
-* You use fenced code blocks (tagged with languages) to specify code and languages.
+  * Exception: Some data remains external – e.g. npm packages.

+* **Works for most programming languages:** The only requirement is that there is a shell command that runs text files with the language’s code.
+See [`demo/demo-bash.md`](https://github.com/rauschma/markcheck/blob/main/demo/demo-bash.md?plain=1) for an example of testing a programming language that Markcheck has no built-in support for.

+* **Successfully used in a big project:** I tested most of the code shown in my book [“JavaScript for impatient programmers”](https://exploringjs.com/impatient-js/).
+Its PDF has 639 pages.

-Human readers of the published Markdown never see the complexity that is occasionally needed to make simple examples testable.
+* **Provides versatile tools for checking code:** Human readers of the published Markdown never see the complexity that is occasionally needed to make code blocks testable.
 These are some of the tools at our disposal – they can all be used from within Markdown files:
   * Check stderr and/or stdout.
-* Concatenate blocks in any order.
+  * Concatenate code blocks in any order.
   * Use code hidden from readers.
-* Write arbitrary files to disk.
+  * Write arbitrary text files to disk.
   * Etc.

 Checking JavaScript is reasonably fast:

-* Checking all the code examples in my book “JavaScript for impatient programmers” takes 49.9 seconds on a MacBook Pro with an M1 Pro processor.
-And there is a lot of code in the book’s 639 pages.
+* Checking all the examples in “JavaScript for impatient programmers” takes 49.9 seconds on a MacBook Pro with an M1 Pro processor.
+There is a lot of code in this book.
 * Checking one of the longer chapters takes 4.7 seconds.

 **Caveats:**